A framework for distributed discrete evacuation strategies: The Distributed Evacuation Model

-Once an agent decides that it does not need to exchange any further messages, it performs a local computation, i.e., it executes its algorithm that as an input receives the \emph{current state of the agent} that is the contents of the agent's memory and its current location.
-Such local computation results in determining the \emph{action} of the agent performed in the given step, which is one of the following:
+After the communication phase, each agent performs a local computation based on its \emph{current state} that is, its memory contents and location.
+Such local computation results in determining the \emph{action} performed by the agent in the given step, which is one of the following: